ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Today, as mentioned previously (click here), we see dispensing tables that are not made with much thought of enabling close, direct contact between the Dispenser and the Patient.
 See Custom Frame Fitting here.

-Second, dispensing tools are far removed from the dispensing table itself.
-A conscientious Hands-on-the-Patient Optician is forced to spend much time running back and forth to get commonly used hand tools, some located in another room.
+SECOND, dispensing tools are far removed from the dispensing table itself.
+A conscientious Hands-on-the-Patient skilled Optician is forced to spend much time running back and forth to get commonly used hand tools, some located in another room.
 And many workstations, which accommodate hand tools, are restricted in that the tools are of inadequate number, and-or hard to get to.
-Note: In many cases hand tools are adequate in number, but training in their use is absent.
+NOTE: In some cases hand tools are adequate in number, but training in their use is absent.

 Hands-on-the-Patient dispensing is a soon-to-be-lost art.
-If we continue today's trends to the narrow and strictly retail approach to ophthalmic services, the marketing of ready-to-wear, over-the-counter eyewear will continue to flourish, hands-on dispensing skills and services will disappear, Patients will continue to suffer from substandard quality of service, eyewear will continue to be delivered by an increasing number of unskilled Dispensers, and everybody will lose something in the real value, quality and satisfaction of life.
-The current retail paradigm for dispensing eyewear needs to be overhauled.
+If today's trends toward the narrow and strictly retail approach to ophthalmic services continue, the marketing of ready-to-wear, over-the-counter eyewear will continue to flourish, Internet sales will proliferate, hands-on dispensing skills and services will disappear, Patients will continue to suffer from substandard quality of service, eyewear will continue to be delivered by an increasing number of unskilled Dispensers, and everybody will lose something in the real value, quality and satisfaction of life.
+The current retail paradigm for dispensing prescription eyewear needs to be overhauled.

 "When the interests of the Consumer come first,